MightyPart/MarchedTerrain/README.md

 - - -

-*DISCLAIMER: In its current form you will need to manually enable the `DoubleSided` property on each mesh in order for it to appear correctly.*
+*DISCLAIMER: In its current form you will need to manually enable the `DoubleSided` property on each mesh in order for them to appear correctly.*